wolftivy/sf10x/README.md

-# The San Francisco 10x Party
+# The San Francisco 10x Project

-We throw parties and do projects to make the best city in the world 10x better.
-This is the repository of our website.
+San Francisco is the city of the future.
+We throw parties and do projects to make it 10x better.
+This is the repository of our website https://sf10x.org.